TheMelodyOfCode/Rick-and-Morty-Cards/README.md

 This is a basic beginner project to learn more about REACT.
 The main focus about, what to understand and learn form this project was the following:

-React Components, how they render, how they rerender and the basic composition patterns one needs for REACT Setting up a webserver and routing system with Node.js in order to create and implement a database in React and get data from that db, instead of fetching data from a simple url.
+React Components, how they render, how they rerender and the basic composition patterns one needs for REACT.

+Setting up a webserver and routing system with Node.js in order to create and implement a database in React and fetch data from that db, instead of fetching data from a simple url.

 **Getting started:**